Kentucky gov. urges politics at pulpit despite federal law

 LOUISVILLE, Ky.
-(AP) — Kentucky Gov. Matt Bevin urged a group of preachers to embrace political speech at the pulpit by telling them not to fear a federal law that prohibits candidate endorsements by tax-exempt churches.
+(AP) — Kentucky Gov. Matt Bevin urged a group of preachers to embrace political speech at the pulpit despite a federal law that prohibits tax-exempt churches from endorsing political candidates.

-Bevin called the federal law a “paper tiger” during an address to preachers at the governor’s mansion last month.
-A group called Kentuckians Against Matt Bevin posted video captured by someone at the gathering.
-Bevin says no church has ever been punished under the law.
+Bevin called the federal law a “paper tiger” during an address to a group of preachers at the governor’s mansion last month.

-The governor calls the law “an absolute paper tiger and there is no reason to fear it, there is no reason to be silent.”
+“There is no reason to fear it; there is no reason to be silent,” the governor told the group.
+“And that we have been exhorted and encouraged to have this boldness and this spirit, to be unapologetic, and I would encourage you to do it.”

-The 1954 law says tax-exempt organizations, including churches, may not participate or intervene in any “political campaign on behalf of any candidate for public office.”
+His comments veered into a controversial slice of the American tax code.

 Most Read Stories